 A map of Lake Grapevine can be found here.

-Grapevine Lake has boat ramps all around the lake.
-Click here for a listing of the boat ramps on Grapevine Lake.
-Most boat ramps are for public use, and most ramps are located within a marina or park.
+Grapevine Lake has boat ramp access in several spots around the lake.
+Click here for a listing of all of the ramps on Grapevine Lake.
+Most boat ramps are for public use and are located within a marina or park.
 Launch fee is $5 per visit.
 Yearly passes for Grapevine residents are $35 and $75 for non-residents.
+Annual Passes can be purchased at Meadowmere Park, Rockledge Park and Vineyards Campground – Camp Store.

 Grapevine Lake is surrounded by great parks that you can go to.
 Here are a few parks you can enjoy for free or a small fee.